Basic Sea Kayak Control Part 1.

 Kayaking Equipment

-(NB, if a newbie, kayaks and all gear is available for rental @$30 / day)
+(NB, if you need it, sea kayaks and all gear is available for rental @$40 / day)

 • Kayak